Lee-W/discord_reaction_to_role_bot/docs/README.md

 ### Configuration

-This bot takes configuration from either environment variable "CONFIG_JSON" of configuration file "config.json".
+This tool can retrieve configuration settings from either an environment variable called "CONFIG_JSON" or a configuration file named "config.json".

 * from the environment variable